 __ Q32.
 I usually give anonymously when I can.

 __ Q33.
-I look for ways I can increase my income in order to give more to the church.
+I look for ways to increase my income so I can give more to the church.

 __ Q36.
 I firmly believe that people can be healed supernaturally.